Follow Us:

 Don't worry, because there are a couple of simple mistakes that can happen, so much so that Land Rover in the USA issued a bulletin in 1970 telling their trained mechanics of an error that they seemed to be making and it is all down to the brake shoes being installed not being the same.

 When you purchase and then install rear brake shoes on the LWB or rear and front brake shoes on the SWB, it is easy to make the mistake of not identifying the 'leading' (These go towards the front of the car) and the 'trailing' shoes (these go towards the rear of the car, because they are slightly different.
-(Well that is what I did anyway, so I hope it is easy).
+(Well that is what I did anyway, so I hope it easy).
 Once installed incorrectly, the brakes will not work and you will get zero (or very little) pressure in the pedal and the brakes will not bind to the drum and stop the vehicle

 Here are some brand new brake shoes that were purchased from Paddock spares, and it is easy to see if there is a difference to them, although I didn't and put two trailing brake shoes on one side and two leading shoes on the other side.
 Doing this makes the snail cams not catch the shoes and you get zero brake pressure.